Jury finds Washington state liable in Powell boys’ deaths, awards $98M

 “Mr. Powell is the sole cause of the murder of his sons,” Diaz told the jury.
 “There was not any negligence by the state of Washington.”

-Josh Powell had moved to Puyallup, to his father Steven’s home, with the boys following his wife’s disappearance.
+Josh Powell had moved to his father Steven’s home in Puyallup with the boys following his wife’s disappearance.
 But investigators looking for clues to her whereabouts searched that house and found child pornography, including images that Steven Powell had secretly recorded of neighbor girls.

 The boys were then removed from the home and placed with the Coxes.
 Josh Powell moved to a house in Graham.
-When the boys arrived for the visit with the social worker, he locked the social worker out, attacked the boys with a hatchet and then blew up the home with the three of them inside.
+When the boys arrived for the visit with the social worker, he locked the social worker out, attacked the boys with a hatchet and set the house on fire.
+Josh Powell also died.

+“What happened here was an act of evil,” then-Pierce County Sheriff Paul Pastor said at the time.
+“Do not call it a tragedy because that sanitizes it.
+This was a terrible act of murder involving two young children.”

+Powell was long considered a person of interest in the disappearance of his wife when the couple lived in West Valley City, Utah.